 Paw prints are a great way to celebrate new additions to the furfamily, special milestones or occasions during life together, as well as to hold on to mementos of beloved pets after they pass.
 We created these DIY clay paw prints with both of our dogs and our cat during good times.
-I know we will treasure them in the inevitable sad times to come.
+I know we’ll treasure them in inevitable sad times to come.
 Here’s the scoop on how to make simple DIY clay pet paw prints using air dry clay.

 Making DIY Clay Pet Paw Prints